barghouthi/cs704/README.md

 Submission of assignments and course project deliverables is via [canvas](https://canvas.wisc.edu/courses/127564).

+Anonymous feedback can be submitted on this [Google form](https://goo.gl/forms/UsfJOK4TetQU0zYp1)

 ## Course description
 This course covers a range of topics in programming languages, including lambda calculus and type theory, functional programming, logics for encoding programs, and automated verification techniques.